lightning-jar/svelte-typescript-tailwind-pug-starter/README.md

-# Svelte Typescript Tailwind Pug Starter Template
+# "Skinnypug | The Svelte Typescript Tailwind Pug Starter Template

-A starter template for "Svelte Preprocessed Stack" projects.
-Helps you quickly launch a new project with Svelte / Sveltekit, Typescript, TailwindCSS, and Pug.
+A starter template to help you quickly launch a new project with Svelte / Sveltekit, Typescript, TailwindCSS, and Pug.
+We call it the "Skinnypug" stack.
 &nbsp;

 ## Contents